vatpac-technology/sops/docs/pacific/Fiji/Nadi/AD.md

 	† Aircraft planned via an airway commencing at **MELEB** shall be assigned the **DELTA** SID.
 Aircraft planned via an airway commencing at **NN VOR** shall be assigned the **CHARLIE** SID.

+!!! warning "Important"
+    OzStrips will autofill the **preferred SID** only.
+Controllers must ensure the correct SID is selected based on the conditions laid out in this section.

 During busy periods NFFNA and NFFN ADC may coordinate and lower-priority departures for better traffic management purposes.

 !!! example